Why UBI?

 And for intersectional feminists, it would be clear that patriarchy intersects with racism, classism, ableism, adultism, etc., and a UBI high enough to abolish poverty would go a very long way towards smashing the kyriarchy, as the axe of poverty is one of that evil system's most feared weapons of all.

-Q: I am a stay-at-home mother.
+Q: I am a stay-at-home mother, or indeed any mother who prioritizes motherhood in my own way.
 Why should I support UBI?

 Q: I am a Men's Rights Activist.
 Why should I support UBI?